MuhammaduBarry/CLI-Task-Tracker/README.md

 - Code is modularized in Python files (e.g., main.py and os_handler.py).
 - Use the setup.py to configure additional dependencies if needed.

+---
+credit to roadmap.sh for the idea: https://roadmap.sh/projects/task-tracker